top of page

 ABOUT SUNNY

-Xia holds a dual master’s degree in Orchestral Conducting and Violin Performance from the Cleveland Institute of Music where she studied under the tutelage of Carl Topilow and Jan Mark Sloman.
-She is currently a doctoral candidate at Arizona State University where she studied under the guidance of Dr. Jeffery Meyer and Tito Muñoz.
-She has had the privilege to be further mentored by a number of prominent conductors, including Marin Alsop, JoAnn Falleta, Giancarlo Guerrero, Ludovic Morlot, Larry Rachleff, and Carl St.Clair.
-For two summers, she attended the Monteux School and Music Festival as a Kurt & Torj Wray Conducting Scholar.
-An accomplished violinist, prior to becoming a conductor, Xia performed as a soloist with orchestras in China and Australia, including the symphony orchestras of Harbin, Zheijiang, Hunan and Guangxi, and the Concertante Ensemble.
-While attending Cleveland Institute of music, she served as concertmaster of the CIM Orchestra.
+Xia holds a dual master’s degree in Conducting and Violin Performance from the Cleveland Institute of Music and a doctoral degree from Arizona State University.
+At the Seattle Symphony, she is mentored by Ludovic Morlot and Xian Zhang.
+For three summers, she attended the Monteux School and Music Festival as a Kurt & Torj Wray Conducting Scholar.
+An accomplished violinist, she performed as a soloist with orchestras in China and Australia, including the symphony orchestras of Harbin, Zheijiang, Hunan and Guangxi, and the Concertante Ensemble.
+While attending Cleveland Institute of music, she has served as concertmaster of the CIM Orchestra.
+Her principal mentors include Michael Jinbo, Jeffery Meyer, Tito Muñoz, Jan Mark Sloman, and Carl Topilow.

-Originally from Guangzhou, China, Xia relocated to Sydney, Australia at the age of 14 on a sponsorship from the Australian String Academy that allowed her to further her violin studies with Peter Shi-xiang Zhang and Charmian Gadd.
-A talented basketball athlete, she competed in the semi-professional New South Wales Metro Junior League before focusing primarily on her musical pursuits.
-When not performing or enjoying a pick-up game, she can be found reading, kayaking, or learning languages.
-She speaks Cantonese, English, Mandarin and Teochew, and is improving her German, French and Italian.
+Originally from Guangzhou, China, Xia relocated to Sydney, Australia at the age of 14 on a scholarship from the Australian String Academy that allowed her to further her violin studies with Peter Shi-xiang Zhang and Charmian Gadd.
+A talented basketball athlete, she competed in the New South Wales Metro Junior League before focusing primarily on her musical pursuits.
+When not performing or enjoying a pick-up game, she can be found reading, hiking, or learning languages.
+She speaks English, French, Cantonese, Mandarin, and Teochew, and is improving upon her German and Italian.

 bottom of page